-- 6.1 Annexation of the Ord community. - 6.2 Routinely review policies and procedures. - 6.3 Encourage Board development. - 6.4 Conduct new Board member orientation program. - 6.5 Digitize District records. - 6.6 Achieve the CSDA District of Distinction award. - 6.7 Incorporate appropriate technology into District's daily functions. - 6.8 Update Strategic Plan Annually. - 6.1 Annexation of the Ord community To ensure direct representation of the Ord Community in matters related to the District, we will work with LAFCO to expand the District's Sphere of Influence and legal boundary to include the Ord Community.
+- 6.1 Annexation of the Ord community. - 6.2 Routinely review policies and procedures. - 6.3 Encourage Board development. - 6.4 Conduct new Board member orientation program. - 6.5 Digitize District records. - 6.6 Achieve the CSDA District of Distinction award. - 6.7 Incorporate appropriate technology into District's daily functions. - 6.8 Update Strategic Plan Annually.

+6.1 Annexation of the Ord community - To ensure direct representation of the Ord Community in matters related to the District, we will work with LAFCO to expand the District's Sphere of Influence and legal boundary to include the Ord Community.
 During the annexation process the District will work with LAFCO to ensure proper governance is applied to the resultant District.
 Additional care will be taken to ensure that existing cost centers remain separate so that the City of Marina and the Ord Community remain independent divisions within the District, supporting their individual infrastructure needs.
+(2018)Ongoing discussions with SCSD and FOR A. (2018)

-(2018) - 6.2 Routinely review policies and procedures To ensure the District is providing clear and consistent policy and communication that meets state and legal requirements and the needs of the District, the District will review all policies and procedures at least every two years.
-(2016)
+6.2 Routinely review policies and procedures - To ensure the District is providing clear and consistent policy and communication that meets state and legal requirements and the needs of the District, the District will review all policies and procedures at least every two years.
+(2016) Periodically reviewing all District policies.
+(Annually)

-- 6.3 Encourage Board development Provide Board members with opportunities to engage in training to promote better decision and policy making to the District's benefit.
-(2015) - 6.4 Conduct new Board member orientation program Good policy requires knowledge.
+6.3 Encourage Board development - Provide Board members with opportunities to engage in training to promote better decision and policy making to the District's benefit.
+(2015) (Ongoing as needed)

+6.4 Conduct new Board member orientation program - Good policy requires knowledge.
 To increase new Board member's knowledge of the District, the staff will provide one-on-one orientation with the General Manager and senior staff for new Board members.
 Information to be discussed includes current policies, procedures and Water Code.
 A field trip to key facilities of the District will also be scheduled.
+(2016/2018) (Ongoing as needed)

-(2016/2018) - 6.5 Digitize District records An accurate, searchable and retrievable record of the District's documents is required to enable current Board and staff to make informed decisions.
+6.5 Digitize District records- An accurate, searchable and retrievable record of the District's documents is required to enable current Board and staff to make informed decisions.
 The District will update its current document retention policy and scan and complete the process of digitizing its records as necessary.
+(20196)

-(2016) - 6.6 Achieve the CSDA District of Distinction award Being recognized by an independent organization for appropriate governance improves the District's reputation among other agencies and the public.
+6.6 Achieve the CSDA District Transparency Certificate of Excellenceof Distinction award - Being recognized by an independent organization for appropriate governance improves the District's reputation among other agencies and the public.
 Additionally, good governance encourages staff to be engaged, reliable and productive.
-The District will encourage all Board members to participate in Board training and development classes annually to achieve the "District of Distinction Award".
-(2018) - 6.7 Incorporate appropriate technology in the District's daily functions Appropriate technology can improve the District's ability to communicate both internally and externally.
+This provides the District with an opportunity to showcase their efforts in transparency.he District will encourage all Board members to participate in Board training and development classes annually to achieve the "District of Distinction Award".
+(22018)

+6.7 Incorporate appropriate technology in the District's daily functions - Appropriate technology can improve the District's ability to communicate both internally and externally.
 Using appropriate technology can improve the District's reputation with the public and other agencies by being able to provide accurate information quickly.
 The proper use of technology can help establish a engaged, reliable and productive workforce by providing employees the right tools for the job, thereby improving efficiency while meeting our desired levels-of-service.
 The District will improve and maintain technical equipment to ensure appropriate redundancy, back-ups timely retrieval of information from both the field sites (SCADA) and office (documents).
 Ensure that communication technology is appropriately used to maximize communication (web site, telephones, electronic communications such as email twitter, Facebook.
-(2016)
+(2016) The District hired an Applications System Analyst who is in the process of evaluating use of technology and applications.
+(Ongoing)